 Miller Puckette obtained a B.S. in Mathematics from MIT (1980) and Ph.
-D. in Mathematics from Harvard (1986).
+D. in Mathematics from Harvard (1986) where he was a Putnam Fellow.
 He was a member of MIT's Media Lab from its inception until 1987, and then a researcher at IRCAM (l'Institut de Recherche et de Coordination Musique/Acoustique), founded by composer and conductor Pierre Boulez.
 At IRCAM he wrote Max, a widely used computer music software environment, released commercially by Opcode Systems in 1990 and now available from Cycling74.com .

-Puckette joined the Music department of the University of California, San Diego in 1994, where he is now professor.
-From 2000 to 2011 he was Associate Director of Center for Research in Computing and the Arts (CRCA) at UCSD.
+Puckette joined the music department of the University of California, San Diego in 1994, where he is now professor.
+From 2000 to 2011 he was Associate Director of UCSD's Center for Research in Computing and the Arts (CRCA).

 He is currently developing Pure Data ("Pd"), an open-source real-time multimedia arts programming environment.
-Puckette has collaborated with many artists and musicians, including Philipe Manoury (whose Sonus ex Machina cycle was the first major work to use Max), and Rand Steiger, Vibeke Sorensen, and Juliana Snapper.
+Puckette has collaborated with many artists and musicians, including Philippe Manoury (whose Sonus ex Machina cycle was the first major work to use Max), and Rand Steiger, Vibeke Sorensen, and Juliana Snapper.
 Since 2004 he has performed with the Convolution Brothers.
-In 2008 Puckette received the SEAMUS Livetime Achievement Award.
+In 2008 Puckette received the SEAMUS Lifetime Achievement Award.

 Back to Miller Puckette's home page